List of Yu-Gi-Oh! GX characters: The Shadow Riders

 Abidos the Third is the fifth of the Shadow Riders.
 His name is derived from the name of the ancient Egyptian city, Abydos.
 An ancient pharaoh who never lost a single duel, Abidos regained physical form through the powers of the Shadow Charm headband he wears.
-With an army of mummies, Abidos gathers Jaden and company on his celestial yacht for a duel.
-During the duel with Jaden, Abidos realizes that the only reason he kept winning was because his opponents always lost on purpose, simply because he was pharaoh.
-Jaden, however, manages to give Abidos a real duel in which the opponent actually tries to win.
-Satisfied with his defeat, Abidos departs for the afterlife, giving Jaden his Shadow Charm, the latter making a promise to meet him again in one-hundred years time, presuming that Jaden will be dead within that time.
+With an army of mummies, Abidos gathers Jaden and company on his celestial yacht for a duel, and realizes that the only reason he kept winning was because his opponents always lost on purpose due to him being a pharaoh.
+Jaden, however, manages to give Abidos a real duel; satisfied with his defeat, Abidos gives Jaden his Shadow Charm before departing for the afterlife, the latter making a promise to meet him again in one hundred years.
 Abidos plays a Servants of the Pharaoh deck.